Latent Heat vs. Sensible Heat

 • Poor airflow: Inefficient airflow can prevent cool air from reaching the spaces you need to cool most, leading to hot spots and overheating equipment.

-• Older equipment: Aging technology requires additional energy to run advanced processes, causing them to generate more heat.
+• Older equipment: Aging technology requires additional energy to run advanced processes, causing it to generate more heat.
 If you run these processes regularly, your drives will likely experience significant increases in sensible heat.

 Knowing where your data center is producing latent and sensible heat can help you identify how best to maximize your system’s efficiency.
 For example, if airflow efficiency is your primary issue, you can redesign your facility’s layout to remove potential blockages and improve your cooling system’s efficiency.